Sheriff Dart to Attend Ceremony Honoring Fallen Officers

-The hour-long ceremony starts at 11 a.m. tomorrow at the Cermak Woods Forest Preserve, 7601 W. Ogden Ave. in Lyons, and will be held at the site of the proposed Cook County Peace Officer Memorial dedicated to all fallen officers.
+The hour-long ceremony starts at 11 a.m. on May 9 at the Cermak Woods Forest Preserve, 7601 W. Ogden Ave. in Lyons, at the site of the proposed Cook County Peace Officer Memorial dedicated to all fallen officers.

-At 10:30 a.m.
-Saturday, a silent police motorcade with more than 70 police vehicles will depart from Morton College, 3801 S. Central Ave in Cicero, and travel to the site of the ceremony.
+At 10:30 a.m., a silent police motorcade representing police agencies in Cook County will depart from Morton College, 3801 S. Central Ave in Cicero, and travel to the site of the ceremony.

 The event is hosted by the Peace Officers Memorial Foundation of Cook County, a non-profit organization dedicated to honoring all area officers killed in the line of duty.